 For example, suppose that while evaluating the licensee's quality assurance efforts in the fire protection area, an inspector reviews relevant audits and surveillances conducted over the previous year.
 The review reveals that the audits have been probing and thorough; the findings are well-developed and technically sound, and include six noncompliance issues, four of which might be classified at SL IV.

 In such a case, the inspector should follow up on the non-compliances and other audit findings to ensure that causes have been appropriately assessed, that appropriate and comprehensive corrective actions have been taken, and that no new examples of the violations exist.
 Provided, however, that no new problems are revealed by this follow-up, the inspector is normally not expected to cite the four violations individually, nor to report the details of those violations in the inspection report.
-Instead, the NRC report should a clear reference to the name, dates, and general subject matter of the audit or self-assessment.
+Instead, the NRC report inspection scope should include a clear reference to the name, dates, and general subject matter of the audit or self-assessment.

 NOTE: This expectation only applies to SL IV violations.
 Even when identified through a licensee self-assessment, violations that could be categorized at SL III or above must be documented in the inspection report and given appropriate follow-up.

 In some instances, reasons exist to document one or more of the violations found in a licensee audit or self-assessment.
-For example, if the concludes that the licensee's self-assessment was especially negative, one or more examples should be given to support that conclusion.
-In addition, the inspector may decide to document one or more of the violations found in the licensee self-assessment due to the technical significance or generic implications of the .
-The violation may provide useful insight on equipment or system reliability, or on some aspect of human performance.
+For example, if the inspector concludes that the licensee's self-assessment was especially negative, one or more examples should be given to support that conclusion.
+In addition, the inspector may decide to document one or more of the violations found in the licensee self-assessment due to the technical significance or generic implications of the item.
+The violation(s) may provide useful insight on equipment or system reliability, or on some aspect of human performance.
 In some cases, the inspector may decide to pursue additional follow-up of a particular licensee finding because of related licensee problems, previous NRC observations or violations involving the same or a related topic, or emerging agency or industry sensitivity in the given technical area.

-If, for any of these reasons, the inspector decides to in the inspection report a particular licensee self-assessment finding or audit finding, and that finding involves a violation, then the violation must be clearly dispositioned in the report.
+If, for any of these reasons, the inspector decides to include in the inspection report a particular licensee self-assessment finding or audit finding, and that finding involves a violation, then the violation must be clearly dispositioned in the report.
 The violation may be dispositioned as a non-cited violation (NCV) unless any one of the circumstances listed in Section 2 of the NRC Enforcement Policy results in an NOV requiring a formal written response from the licensee.

 Note the discussion in this subsection applies to violations identified through licensee audits and self-assessments (i.e., cases in which the NRC's inspection is focused on the licensee's quality assurance efforts) and should not be applied to all licensee-identified violations.
 When the inspector pursues an issue as part of day-to-day licensee observation or other normal inspection activities, the decision on whether to document the issue should be based on its significance.
 Unless the inspection is specifically focused on licensee auditing and self-assessment capability, violations of more-than-minor significance should be documented and dispositioned, regardless of whether they are NRC- or licensee-identified.